AquaDraco/UnityStationWiki/How-to-Map.md

 The sprite rotation inside of the wallmount will have no effect in game even if it makes the wallmount appear rotated in the editor - it is always set based on script logic.

+## Chairs
+Chairs must be rotated by setting their sprite manually to one of their 4 chair sprites.
+Make sure the sprite set in the sprite renderer shows up in the Chair component's list of sprites.
+Do not try to rotate chairs by adjusting their transform rotation.
+Just change their sprite.

 ## Pull Requests for Tile Palette Changes

 Almost never would you need to actually PR a palette change, if you do please make sure NOT to include anything other than the palette file and its .meta file.